 There are two types of natural gas power plants: Simple cycle gas plants and combined cycle gas plants.
-The former consists of a gas turbine connected to a generator, and the latter consists of a simple cycle plant in combination with another external combustion engine operating on the Rankine cycle, hence its name "combined cycle".
+The former consists of a gas turbine connected to a generator and the latter consists of a simple cycle plant, combined with another external combustion engine, operating on the Rankine cycle—hence its name "combined cycle".

-The simple cycle is fairly straight forward yet less efficient than the combined cycle, and is only used for meeting the fluctuating electricity needs of society, known as peaking power.
-Combined cycle plants make up for the efficiency of simple cycle plants, because it makes use of the hot exhaust gases that are created that would otherwise be dispelled from the system.
-These exhaust gases are used to boil water into steam, which can then spin another turbine and generate more electricity.
+The simple cycle is simpler but less efficient than the combined cycle.
+However, simple cycle plants are able to dispatch faster than coal-fired power plants or nuclear plants.
+This means they can be turned on or off faster in order to meet societies electricity needs.
+Often needed on the grid with wind power and solar power, its purpose is to meet the fluctuating electricity needs of society, known as peaking power.
+Combined cycle plants are more efficient because it makes use of the hot exhaust gases that would otherwise be dispelled from the system.
+These exhaust gases are used to boil water into steam—which can then spin another turbine and generate more electricity.
 The thermal efficiency of the combined cycle can get up to 60%.
-These plants produce one third of the waste heat of a plant with a 33% efficiency (like a typical nuclear plant or an older coal power plant), see the thermal efficiency page for more information on this.
+Moreover, these plants produce one third of the waste heat of a plant with a 33% efficiency (like a typical nuclear power plant or an older coal power plant).
+See the thermal efficiency page for more information on this.

-The cost of combined cycle plants are generally higher, since they cost more to build and run.
+The cost of a combined cycle plants is generally higher since they cost more to build and run.
 The EIA estimated that for a simple cycle plant the cost is about US$389/kW, whereas combined cycle plants are US$500-550/kW.

-The map below shows which primary energy different countries get the energy to generate their electricity from.
+The map below shows which primary energy different countries use to generate their electricity from.
 Natural gas is seen in red.
 Click on the region to zoom into a group of countries, then click on the country to see where its electricity comes from.
 Notable countries include the United States, Russia, Saudi Arabia, and Iran.